mbaske/grid-sensor/README.md

 Here, the barrel prefab from above was added this way.
 Now the `Detectable Gameobject Settings By Tag` list appears.
 It contains the detection settings for each detectable gameobject tag.
 The barrel has the tag "Obstacle", hence that's the name of the first list item.

 Importantly, its settings will later apply to *all* detectable gameobjects sharing the "Obstacle" tag.
 The [Driver](#Driver) example shows how different gameobjects - barrel, cone and roadblock - are all treated equally by the sensor, because they are all tagged "Obstacle".
-Technically, the sensor could have just used a tag list to achieve this, like Unity's grid sensor does.
+Technically, the sensor could have just used a tag list to accomplish this, like Unity's grid sensor does.
 The reason for this particular workflow is that it enables the sensor component to read custom observable definitions from DetectableGameobject.
 Which makes implementing your own observables super easy, see below.

 Every type of detectable object has an `Enabled` option, determining whether it is included in the sensor observations.